Oelin/Water/readme.md

 # Water
-A proxy which mediates WebSocket to TCP connections, written with Node.
+A proxy which mediates WebSocket to TCP connections.